6 Important SEO Trends This Year

 Not so long ago, Google introduced BERT (which stands for Bidirectional Encoder Representations from Transformers) Algorithm.
 The main purpose of this algorithm is to help the Google search engine better interpret the intentions of the users search query, which in turn, will enable the engine list more relevant search results, ones that hopefully solve whatever problem the user has.

-As a result, as someone who specialises in SEO, its best that you’re content focuses on answering the various queries an end user might make.
+As a result, as someone who specialises in Search engine optimization, its best that you’re content focuses on answering the various queries an end user might make.
 You may not be able to get your site to rank at the top of the search engines for more generic, broad search terms, but you may find things much easier, when targeting specific search terms or intents.

 As technology continues to evolve, the various options for website protection must also expand.
 When rating all the various elements of a website, Google considers protection to be one of the most important.
 Google has decided to put a greater emphasis on website safety, by expanding their algorithm to give more importance to it.
 Google understands that end users will stop visiting a website if it has insecurity issues.
 So they’ve positioned their search engine to note such behaviour and demote such sites in their SERPS.